JyJyJcr/PPOP/README.md

 - pipes `#` & `@` must be typed as `usize` & `String`.

-these syntaxes must be removed in future: any vaild UTF8 text file will be executable.
+these syntaxes must be removed in future: any vaild UTF-8 text file will be executable.

 ## semantics

+the semantics of ppop is very similar to machine languages. every 4 unicode grapheme tuple is treated as an instruction. the difference is that all instruction is executed **concurrently**. each instruction is transpiled as an **agent** connected with others by **pipe**s, and all agent virtually run at same time.

+### agent and pipe

 ***this section is WIP***

-the semantics of ppop is very similar to machine languages. every 4 unicode grapheme tuple is treated as an instruction. the difference is that all instruction is executed not once but . each of them is translated as define  as the tuple.

-### agent and pipe

-all

-- if `OP` is a kind of `IOP`, then
+easy going: agent is async thread, pipe is mpmc channnel. that is all.

+Since here is WIP, I put miscellaneous info below:

+- currently the backend is implenmented without async, and agent is executed in the order of the script. however, for forward compatibility, let the execution order implementation-dependent.

+- since the execution order is not defined, sequential execution is the responsibility of programmer.

+- also, infinity loop, out of memory due to fork-bomb-like script, and any other logic error is not a bug of the language.
+(Who worries about brainfuck interpreter stucking???)

 ## list of operator